MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/SoftwareArchitecture.md

 ### __General Overview__
 The software is designed to have a loosely coupled architecture making it possible to add new home automation functionality without the need to worry about the MQTT communication to much.
-This results in a separate task for the main home automation task and a task to handle the MQTT communication to the broker.
+This results in a task for the main home automation logic and a seperate task to handle the MQTT communication to the broker.
 A global variable list is used to share memory objects between the two tasks enabling communication.

 ![SoftwareArchitecture](./_img/SoftwareArchitecture.svg)